Published October 2002

-The Surfrider Foundation is a non-profit environmental organization dedicated to the protection and enjoyment of the world's oceans, waves and beaches for all people, through conservation, activism, research and education.
-Surfrider has been active in marine protection for almost twenty years by fighting to improve coastal conditions for surfers, swimmers and all beach goers, while protecting the coastal and marine environment.
-Surfers and ocean users have often been called an ocean "indicator species" - a group who first exhibits the symptoms and suffers from the ill effects of poor management of our ocean and coastal resources.
+The Surfrider Foundation is an environmental nonprofit organization dedicated to the protection and enjoyment of the world's oceans, waves and beaches for all people, through a powerful activist network.
+Surfrider has been active in marine protection since the organization's inception by fighting to improve coastal conditions for surfers, swimmers and all beach goers, while protecting the coastaland marine environment.
+Surfers and ocean users have often been called an ocean “indicator species” - a group who first exhibits the symptoms and suffers from the ill effects of poor management of our ocean and coastal resources.
 For this reason, we fight for water quality, beaches and marine environment protection so that all people can continue to enjoy and recreate in healthy ocean and coastal ecosystems.

 Three of Surfrider Foundation's guiding principles address this: